Recommendations

 Tiles

-The tiles will be used to pick random characters, with 2 tiles for each of the 29 character, for a total of 58.
-The 6 pictogram tiles will not be used here.
+The tiles will be used to pick random characters, with 2 tiles for each of the 29 characters.
+The 3 pairs of emoji tiles will not be used here.

 Steps Overview